 Kick-Starting An Old Motorcycle

-Up until the mid-seventies, most motorcycles were kick-start only, but as more people began riding, electric start became increasingly requested by riders, and eventually became standard equipment on most street machines.
+Up until the mid-1970s, most motorcycles were kick-start only, but as more people began riding, electric start became increasingly requested by newer riders.
+Eventually it became standard equipment on most street machines.

 For an engine to start, it must have compression, spark, and fuel.
 Engine timing (when the valves open and close in relation to piston travel) needs to be correct, and of course, nothing damaged or broken in the motor.